SokhomRatanak/pirum/README.md

 # REQUIREMENTS:

-* php
+* php cookbook (1.0.0)
-* a webserver cookbook
+* nginx cookbook (0.99.0)

-This recipe is currently only tested with Ubuntu & Debian.
+This recipe is currently only tested with Ubuntu & Debian with Nginx.

 # ATTRIBUTES: